awawrzyniak10/SystemBanner/README.md

 INSTALLATION
 ------------

-To install SystemBanner, extract SystemBannerZip.zip to a folder of your choice and run InstallSystemBanner.bat as an administrator.
+To install SystemBanner, either install SystemBannerSetup.msi or download the project ZIP and run InstallSystemBanner.bat as an administrator.

-InstallSystemBanner.bat copies the SystemBanner Binary (SystemBanner.exe) from the SystemBannerZip folder to "C:\Program Files\SystemBanner", copies ADMX and ADML files (for Group Policy Functionality) to C:\Windows\PolicyDefinitions\ and C:\Windows\PolicyDefinitions\en-US\, creates a Scheduled Task for SystemBanner to run on logon of any user, and puts a Registry value into "HKLM\Software\Microsoft\Windows NT\CurrentVersion\AppCompatFlags\Layers" to allow SystemBanner to be High DPI aware (ignore Windows Scaling).
+Each installer copies the SystemBanner Binary (SystemBanner.exe) to "C:\Program Files\SystemBanner", copies ADMX and ADML files (for Group Policy Functionality) to C:\Windows\PolicyDefinitions\ and C:\Windows\PolicyDefinitions\en-US\, creates a Scheduled Task for SystemBanner to run on logon of any user, and puts a Registry value into "HKLM\Software\Microsoft\Windows NT\CurrentVersion\AppCompatFlags\Layers" to allow SystemBanner to be High DPI aware (ignore Windows Scaling).
 Lastly, it runs the scheduled task it made to start SystemBanner before exiting.

 -------
 REMOVAL
 -------

-To remove SystemBanner, extract SystemBannerZip.zip to a folder of your choice and run RemoveSystemBanner.bat as an administrator.
+To remove SystemBanner, either remove SystemBannerSetup.msi or run RemoveSystemBanner.bat as an administrator.

-RemoveSystemBanner.bat kills all running instances of SystemBanner.exe, then deletes "C:\Program Files\SystemBanner\SystemBanner.exe", the "C:\Program Files\SystemBanner" folder, all SystemBanner ADMX and ADML files from C:\Windows\PolicyDefinitions\ and C:\Windows\PolicyDefinitions\en-US\, and removes the scheduled task.
+Each removal method kills all running instances of SystemBanner.exe, then deletes "C:\Program Files\SystemBanner\SystemBanner.exe", the "C:\Program Files\SystemBanner" folder, all SystemBanner ADMX and ADML files from C:\Windows\PolicyDefinitions\ and C:\Windows\PolicyDefinitions\en-US\, and removes the scheduled task.
+Restarting Explorer.exe may clean up any remaining AppBar API calls that have not been cleaned up (the space the Banner makes for itself in the Windows UI).

 --------------
 ADMINISTRATION